-Reward credit cards are nothing new to the credit card industry.
-But what about reward credit cards that deposit cash-back directly into your brokerage account?
+Rewards credit cards are nothing new to the credit card industry.
+But what about reward credit card offers that deposit cash-back directly into your brokerage account?
 The cards, called brokerage rewards credit cards, are definitely something new and the timing could not be better.

 Why Open a Brokerage Reward Card?

 The loss of home equity, marketable securities, jobs, and confidence has made it tough for millions of Americans to remain committed to investing money every month for their retirement.
 Of course, the fact that the stock market has tumbled from 14,000 to below 7,000 has dampened the enthusiasm of Americans towards investing.

 A brokerage rewards credit card may be an answer to this predicament.
 These cards reward spenders with a percentage of their credit card purchases back as cash, deposited straight into their brokerage accounts.

 A brokerage reward credit card is a savings tool that is tied to money you're spending anyway--like for food, gasoline, and clothing.
 Why not deposit some of this money into a brokerage account to help supplement retirement savings?
 Cardholders who generate enough purchases can even set up an automatic investment plan.

 This kind of program is also called also called dollar-cost-averaging.
 When you make regular investments, regardless of the conditions of the markets, you can actually benefit when prices go down (because you buy more stock).
 When prices come back up, you benefit from owning stock that you already paid for when it was cheaper.

 Real People, Real Rewards